fbpx

 What Are Common Co-Parenting Challenges?

 A significant percentage of divorces involve children.
 Children can be affected by divorce, but there are steps parents can take to help them adjust.
-Research shows that a successful co-parenting partnership between the parents can provide the stability and consistency that children need to develop and thrive after their parents divorce.
-Co-parenting is where both …
+Research shows that a successful co-parenting …

 Continue Reading…